 Pines do something called third season needle drop where the leaf set three springs ago goes yellow and drops away from the inner part of the crown as the newer foliage on the outer tips of the tree takes over and shades out the older leaves.

 Leaves have to cope with a lot over the year.
-Rain, hail, snow, frost, wind and insect munching being just some of the things a delicate living thing has to cope with for its 12 months of usefulness.
-Don’t worry if an evergreen tree looks tired in the spring, it’s only the natural order of things.
+Rain, hail, snow, frost, wind and insect munching are just some of the things a delicate living thing has to cope with for its 12 months of usefulness.
+Don’t worry if an evergreen tree looks tired in the spring; it’s only the natural order of things.
 In fact, it is the ideal time to give the tree a shapely haircut knowing that the new flush of leaves is just a few weeks away.

 If you need advice on one of your evergreen trees, just call our expert sales team: 01353 720950